18F/navair-pa/acronyms.md

 **AAP** Advance Analytics Package

-**ADCS** Automated Data Collection System -- used in repair process to collect data on aircraft, engines and parts.
+**ADCS** Automated Data Collection System -- used in repair process to collect data on aircraft, engines and parts

 **ASW** Anti-submarine warfare